laravel/docs/migrations.md

     $table->dropForeign(['user_id']);

-You may enable or disable foreign key constraints within your migrations using the following methods:
+You may enable or disable foreign key constraints within your migrations by using the following methods:

     Schema::enableForeignKeyConstraints();